sreevidyachintala/Student-Report-Generation-Using-Encryption-and-Decryption/README.md

-# Project 1: Student Report Generation
+# Project 1: Student Report Generation Using Encryption and Decryption
 ### by Sreevidya Chintala

 ## What it is and does